damek/damek.github.io/_random/modded-nanogpt-walkthrough-I.md

 description: "Part 1 of a two part series on the modded-nanogpt repo"
 ---

 The [`modded-nanogpt` repository](https://github.com/KellerJordan/modded-nanogpt/) demonstrated the ability to train a GPT-2 scale model (~124M parameters) to a target validation loss (comparable to [Karpathy's `nanoGPT`](https://github.com/karpathy/nanoGPT)) in a significantly reduced time.
 The best reported figure was about 3 minutes on 8xH100 GPUs.
 This is a two part series that gives a walkthrough of the [`train_gpt.py` script](https://github.com/KellerJordan/modded-nanogpt/blob/master/train_gpt.py) from the repo, focusing on the code's mechanisms for parallelism, numerical precision, and specific Transformer architectural choices.
 Part I discusses the initial setup, compiler config, and custom FP8 operations.
-I am mainly writing this to summarize my points of confusion while I read it.
+[Part II](/random/modded-nanogpt-walkthrough-ii) discusses the optimizer, parallelism, attention mechanisms, and the `GPT` class.

+I am mainly writing this to summarize my points of confusion while I read the code base initially.
+It is based on an extremely long conversation I had with ChatGPT 4.5, when I was trying to get a sense of how the model behaved.
+I then fed that conversation to Gemini 2.5 Pro and had it help me scope a walkthrough.
+Writing is by default bad with LLMs, so I went through extensive rounds of feedback and reorganization.
+It was the only way I could write a piece this long on this topic.
+But I learned a lot!

 ### Initial Configuration and Environment (Lines 1-22)